diptangsu/FinLand-API/README.md

 This will create a virtual environment named `venv` with `python3` as its interpreter.

 ## Windows
-If you have multiple versions of python installed and added to `PATH` follow the following steps.
+If you have multiple versions of python installed and added to `PATH`, find out the path for `python3.6`.
 ```cmd
 > where python
 C:\Python27\python.exe